 A ledger in the KAS archives at Rothe House contains the signatures of 1015 women who marched through Kilkenny on 9th June 1918.
-When they got to the Tholsel, they signed their names and addresses under a pledge opposing conscription to the British army.
+When they reached the Tholsel, the women signed their names and addresses under a pledge opposing conscription to the British army.
 They pledged they would not take men’s jobs if conscription was introduced.

 The pledge was written in Irish and in English.
 Many of the women, nearly all of whom had addresses in Kilkenny city, signed their names in Irish.

-The full list is digitized and available as a table sortable by page, ID, name and street.
+The full list of names and addresses has been converted into an online database that is sortable by name, street, ID (number on list) or page number.
 If you would prefer a printable version (each pdf document is 14 pages), click here for a table sorted by name and here for a table sorted by address.

-During the course of 2018, KAS wants to collect stories or biographies or photos of as many as possible of these women for future generations.
+During the course of 2018, KAS collected stories, biographies and photos of as many of the women as possible.

 Flip through digital ledger